marchold/FDTake-Android/README.md

 This project is derived from
 https://github.com/ralfgehrer/AndroidCameraUtil and https://github.com/ralfgehrer/AndroidCameraUtil

 The purpose is to provide a simple way of capturing a user photo from the camera or the gallery and cropping it.
-Inspired by the FDTake lib for iOS.

 Usage is as follows: